Jan Hammer: Early life

 Upon completion of his studies, Hammer spent a year touring with Sarah Vaughan, recorded with Elvin Jones and Jeremy Steig, then moved to New York City and joined the original lineup of the Mahavishnu Orchestra with guitarist John McLaughlin, violinist Jerry Goodman, bassist Rick Laird, and drummer Billy Cobham in 1971.
 A successful jazz fusion band, they performed some 530 shows before their farewell concert on 30 December 1973.
 Hammer was an early pioneer of playing the Minimoog Moog synthesizer in a live setting.

 Hammer joined Billy Cobham, Leland Sklar, Tommy Bolin and additional personnel on Billy Cobham's debut solo album, Spectrum released in 1973.
 After recording albums with Goodman and John Abercrombie (ECM session Timeless with Jack DeJohnette) in 1974, Hammer's solo career began with the release of The First Seven Days (1975).
 He produced and recorded the album at Red Gate Studio, which he'd built in his upstate New York farmhouse and which has been the location of his recordings ever since.

 In 1976, he featured with jazz/rock guitarist Jeff Beck on Beck's RIAA platinum album Wired, produced by George Martin.
 A tour featuring songs from Wired and Blow By Blow ensued resulting in the Jeff Beck with the Jan Hammer Group Live album, a chronicle of their 117-show tour which was certified gold.

-The Jan Hammer Group was also formed in 1976 and supported The First Seven Days on tour, receiving good reviews from both jazz and rock critics.
-The group turned out two LPs Oh, Yeah? and Melodies.
+The Jan Hammer Group was also formed in 1976 and supported The First Seven Days on tour.
+The group released two LPs Oh, Yeah? and Melodies.

 Hammer composed music for the Czech cinematic fairy-tale The Incredibly Sad Princess.